toniebox-reverse-engineering/toniebox/wiki/microSD-cards.md

 * 32GB Samsung EVO Plus microSDHC I 1

 # SD card extension
-For convenience a SD extension cable can be used to place the card in a better accessible space.
+For convenience a SD extension cable can be used to place the card in a better accessible way.
 A 25 cm cable is recommend.

 You can use both types of cables: